owncast/owncast.github.io/docs/configuration/plugins.md

 - **Plugins advertise their own commands.** A plugin declares its commands and their descriptions, so there is nothing for you to configure.
 The descriptions you see in `!help` come straight from the plugin.
 - **Moderator commands stay hidden.** Commands a plugin marks as moderator-only only show up in `!help` for your moderators.

+## Hardware and resource usage

+Plugins are standalone tiny programs that run inside Owncast.
+If you enable plugins they will take up some additional CPU and memory for the runtimes and plugin themselves.
+Generally the first plugin will see the most RAM usage jump, and then small increases from there.
+If you notice your server slowing down after enabling a plugin, try disabling it to see if performance improves.

 ## Where do plugins come from?

 Plugins are built and shared by their authors.